569931614/pyvideotrans/docs/EN/README_EN.md

 1. Create a folder without spaces or Chinese characters, then navigate to that folder in the terminal.
-2. In the terminal, execute `git clone https://github.com/jianchang512/pyvideotrans `
+2. Extract or clone the BDvideoTrans source code
-3. Execute `cd pyvideotrans`
+3. Execute `cd BDvideoTrans`
 4. Continue with `python -m venv venv`
 5. Execute `source ./venv/bin/activate` and ensure the terminal prompt begins with `(venv)`, following commands must ensure the terminal prompt starts with `(venv)`
 6. Execute `pip install -r requirements.txt`